So, you'd like to take a stab at concrete.

 My ice buckets are serviceable.
 I'll leave it at that.

-In the spirit of learning and full transparency, I'll disclose any mistakes made during these cement experiments and how to avoid them.
+In the spirit of transparency, I'll disclose my mistakes during these cement experiments and how to best avoid them.

 In addition to wine chiller buckets, I made little circular concrete plates designed to sit on top of faux deer antlers.
 I love the look of the antlers even if mine aren't nearly as fancy as these.
 To make the antlers, simply wrap twigs in clay paper mache paste.
 The mixture is a blend of three ingredients: drywall compound, flour, and toilet paper.